MaxGrosshandler/Steak-Knight/README.md

 Thanks for looking at my bot!
 Let me show you around.

+# IMPORTANT NEWS

+This readme is currently going through changes due to the switch to using Pivotal Web Services as my primary hoster

 # Dependencies

 You've got a few of these bad boys to install via npm or your preferred package manager.